 - Leakage current.

-When we apply DC voltage for one minute or less than one minute, the test results may not be so accurate but it fairly gives an indication of the insulation condition.
-The test is known as a short time or spot reading test.
+When we apply DC voltage for one or less than one minute, the test results may not be accurate, but they reasonably indicate the insulation condition.
+The test is known as a short-time or spot-reading test.

 Safety Precaution After IR Test:

 During the IR test, there is charge accumulation between the conductor & insulation.
-If we touch the conductor after carrying out the IR test, the stored charge finds its path through the human body, and this may cause an electric shock.
-Therefore, the stored charge energy needs to discharge after carrying the IR test by connecting the conductor to earth potential.
+If we touch the conductor after the IR test, the stored charge finds its path through the human body, which may cause an electric shock.
+Therefore, the stored charge energy must be discharged after the IR test by connecting the conductor to the earth’s potential.

 What is the allowable lower limit for Insulation Resistance?